nmasharani/payments/README.md

 # Running the server

+First, you'll have to install Node.js.
+If you don't have Node.js installed, run
+>> $ brew install node

-To run the node.js server, you simply have to run "npm start" from the payments/ directory
+To run the node.js server, you simply have to run "node server.js" from the payments/directory

->> $ npm start
+>> $ node server.js

 When you do, you should see something like:

-> payments@1.0.0 start /path/to/payments
-> node server.js
->
 > Node server listening on port 4242!

 When you see that, you know you've succeeded!